sajanraj/Flask-Addon/Assignment Student Card -request and response.md

       Frontend- html,css,js
       Backend -python, Flask

-Creating a student card with html page frontend and submit the data to backend server.
+Creating a student card with html page as frontend and submit the data in form to backend server.

 ## ExampleDomain.com/student

+### (!!
+Warning - Do not copy paste- text encoding will be different -[ u+0060 \`] - [u+0027 ']- [u+2018 "] )
 ### Step 1:
 Open Editor in cloud console

+Using python Flask API for serving web pages.

 Add header

+      # Comments starts with a #, and Python will ignore them:
+      # header file to process html request from client
       from flask import request
+      # header used for importing Flask class
+      from flask import Flask
+      # header used for rendering html page from server side to client
+      from flask import render_template
+      # creating object using flask class
+      app = Flask(__name__)

 add path for specifica page in your app's  .py file Create a path/url student in flask app

-            @app.route('/student',,methods=['GET','POST'])
+Eg: domain.com/*student*
+ domain.com - This one stands for domain name of the application running in the server

+ /student - stands for url path

+ for each path you can serve webpages designed in html.

+            @app.route('/student',methods=['GET','POST'])
             def  student_page_response():
              if request.method == GET:
                return render_template('student.html')